sensei-hacker/inavwiki/INAV-Remote-Management,-Control-and-Telemetry.md

 * The consumer updates WP#255 (holds the requested `POSHOLD` location) using `MSP_SET_WP` messages.
 * See [INAV source](https://github.com/iNavFlight/inav/blob/master/src/main/navigation/navigation.c#L3126).

+### The "Obstacle Avoidance" problem

+Ever so often, someone asks on Discord / Telegram / chat platform du jour how to do "Obstacle Avoidance" on INAV, often with some assumptions that:

+* There is a relatively powerful (compared to the FC) co-processor (Rpi, Jetson Nano) with sensors and the CPU power to detect / classify obstacles from the its on board sensors.
+* The range, azimuth and elevation (at least relative to the vehicle) of the obstacle is known via the co-processor / sensors.

+If would seem that there are at least two options using the remote control / management (MSP) API.

+#### Use remote control to pilot the vehicle

+The vehicle is commanded via Remote Control (MSP or MAVLink) to fly around the obstacle by providing inputs to the Roll, Pitch, Yaw and Throttle channels.
+The co-processor would compute the channel values required to manoeuvre the vehicle, based on some internal model of the vehicle physics.
+This seems to be a complex approach, particularly the computation of channel values required, which have to be continually updated (5Hz for MSP).

+#### The vehicle's navigation engine is used

+* The obstacle's location in known from the sensors with reference to the vehicle (range, azimuth, elevation).
+* The vehicle's location is known in geospatial coordinates (latitude, longitude, altitude) as well as the speed and heading, (`MSP_RAW_GPS`, `MSP_ATTITUDE` etc.).
+* A safe location can be calculated based on the vehicle's location and the relative location of the obstacle.
+* The vehicle can be commanded using `MSP_SET_WP` for WP #255 to use its navigation system to avoid the obstacle (with `POSHOLD` and `NAV GCS` modes activated).

+Potentially a less complex solution, as the piloting of the vehicle is done by the well proven flight controller firmware.

 ## Other References

 * [Building custom INAV](https://github.com/iNavFlight/inav/wiki/Building-custom-firmware).
 * [Developer Info / Navigation internals](https://github.com/iNavFlight/inav/wiki/Developer-info)